 If you want to know more about me, there’s an Ask Me Anything page where you can do exactly that: ask me anything.
 Also, when leaving a comment anywhere on my website, I don’t require your name or your email.
 Although I would appreciate names, if the situation requires that you keep it anonymous, do it.
 Live your dreams.

 Thanks for checking up on me.
+I’ll continue being honest as long as there’s someone out there who will listen.
+I must fight in the open.
 Keep moving forward and remember that you are loved.

 Always with hope,